tatianabarbone/lyric-analysis/README.md

 ### Introduction

 I've been an Ariana Grande fan since 2013.
-Since then, she has released five albums (and counting) so I figured over 60 songs would be plenty of data to explore how her lyrics have changed over time.
+Since then, she has released six albums (and counting) so I figured over 60 songs would be plenty of data to explore how her lyrics have changed over time.

 ### About the Data